 The National Institutes of Health awarded us a Small Business Technology Transfer cost reimbursable grant to support a clinical collaboration with Memorial Sloan Kettering Cancer Center, or MSK, to study Iomab-ACT, our CD45-targeting Antibody Radio-Conjugate, for targeted conditioning to achieve lymphodepletion prior to administration of a CD19-targeted CAR T-cell therapy developed at MSK.
-There was no other revenue recognized from a grant from a government-sponsored entity for the three months ended March 31, 2024 and 2023, respectively.
+There was no other revenue recognized for the three months ended June 30, 2024 and 2023, respectively.